Talks presented in 2024

 WSPR Beacon - 30.10.2024

-The October talk was given by Barrie, G8GTV, on the subject of WSPR (Weak Signal Propogation Reporter).
+The October talk was given by Barrie, G8GTV, on the subject of WSPR (Weak Signal Propagation Reporter).

 GB3SW repeater updated and working - 29.01.2025

-The repeater was originally located in Honiton, and managed by Alec Duffield (Silent Key).
-Since 1995, Dave Lee, took the maintenance over.
+The repeater was originally located in Honiton and managed by Alec Duffield (Silent Key).
+Since 1995, Dave Lee has taken the maintenance over.

-The repeater group is an independent body, not affiliated to SARS, however some members of the group are also members of SARS.
-Since 1995, the repeater was hosted in Norman Lockyer Observatory, until 2014.
+The repeater group is an independent body, not affiliated to SARS, however, some members of the group are also members of SARS.
+Since 1995, the repeater has been hosted in Norman Lockyer Observatory, until 2014.
 The repeater was then moved to Lower Sweetcombe Farm, location IO80JR.

 Apart from existing VHF analogue capabilities, the repeater is planned to be updated with DMR and C4FM.